czythu/scCancer/README.md

 ```

 (c) We have uploaded 5 recommended data sets, including 3 unpublished data (single-sample) and 2 large-scale published datasets (multi-sample).
+The first three data sets are recommended for reproducing the whole pipeline because there are fewer samples for faster operation.
+The last two data sets are recommended for cell subtype annotation task because there are more cell types and richer cell numbers.

 [`KC-example-tumor`](https://cloud.tsinghua.edu.cn/f/6b29aab86fc94340832e/?dl=1)